Q: Are the any limitations to Solo's collision detection capabilities?

-A: Nearby workers will only display those workers assigned to the same team(s) as you.
-Your Organisation may choose to disable this feature entirely for your team.
+A: The 'Nearby' feature will only display those workers assigned to the same team(s) as you.
+Additionally, your Organisation may also choose to disable this feature entirely for your team.
 This assignment is managed by Solo Platform Users with a Solo Role of Admin or Operations Manager.

 Q: Why does my GPS location seem to jump to random places when I haven't moved?

 A: If you are indoors, the position may jump around.
 This is related to something called the 'Urban Canyon Effect', where the signal is impacted by materials such as concrete and steel and may result in your position being inaccurately reported.
 Indoor accuracy can be improved with the use of iBeacon technology.
 Please contact your Account Manager for further information.

 Q: Why do I need to end the Solo Wearable session when I start a Mobile Session?

 A: If you have been in an Active Wearable session when you start a Mobile session, the New Mobile session will override the Old Wearable one.
 The Wearable session will keep running on your device but check-ins and raised alerts etc will NO LONGER be received by Solo Platform.
 It is therefore recommended that you End the Old Wearable session to prevent any confusion or incorrect usage.